-Livable cities where people and wildlife coexist and prosper amidst clean air, clean water, robust urban forests and thriving local agriculture.
+Livable cities where people and wildlife coexist and prosper amidst clean air, clean water, robust urban forests, thriving local agriculture, and engaged communities.

 The problem is concrete.
 Paved surfaces contribute to stormwater pollution, whereby rainwater carries toxic urban pollutants to local streams and rivers, greatly degrading water quality and riparian habitats.
 Pavement also disconnects us from our natural world.